GreenteaOS/Caramel/README.md

 Decompilation is strictly limited to what's necessary for interoperability purposes.

-Creating an open source, non-commercial, interoperable plugin is transformative and serves public interest.
+Creating an open source, non-commercial, interoperable plugin is beneficial to the public interest and serves essential compatibility purposes.

 - Prefer using a clean room implementation approach
 - Make sure the necessary information is not already readily available
 - Limit the decompilation to the parts needed for interoperability
 - Avoid direct copying of code or implementation details
+- Include comments in code that reference public documentation where available

 ### Right to reverse engineer